brhenri-mr/awesome-structuralengineering/README.md

 [Section Properties](https://github.com/robbievanleeuwen/section-properties) is a rich library written in Python for material mechanics.
 It implements analysis of any section using the finite element method

-## Concret Properties
+## Concrete Properties

-[Concret Properties](https://github.com/robbievanleeuwen/concrete-properties) is a rich library written in Python with a focus on reinforced concrete, Prestressed Sections, steel concrete composite sections.
+[Concrete Properties](https://github.com/robbievanleeuwen/concrete-properties) is a rich library written in Python with a focus on reinforced concrete, Prestressed Sections, steel concrete composite sections.
 This library models sections with their geometric and physical properties, implementing detailed graphical views of stresses, bending moments, deformations, etc.

 ### Supports standards
 - Australian standard AS 3600:2018
 - New Zealand concrete design standard NZS3101:2006

 ### Features
+- [x] Biaxial Bending Moment
+- [x] Moment Curvature Response
+- [x] Stress Analysis
+- [x] Support .dxf
--
+- [ ] Material Database

 ## Symbeam